 FICO scores are also available by industry and can be tailored individually to different lenders and their products.

-Your FICO score is based on a range between 300 and 850 and is made up from the following:
+Your FICO score is based on a range between 300 and 850 and is made up of the following:

 - Payment history: 35%